The F# Minor chord is a common one, in this tutorial, we're going to learn it inside-out.

 That's the beauty of bar chords; as they are movable: learning one shape allows you to play 12 different chords.
 You just need to shift that shape up or down the fretboard.

-The table below shows you the chords in the key of F sharp minor:
+The table below shows you the resulting chords.

 Common Keys With The F# Minor Chord